-In 2017, EZ Ride launched a state-wide program using Transportation Network Companies (TNCs) like Lyft and Uber to provide personalized, curb-to-curb transportation for all riders 18 and older and in particular seniors whose needs are not currently met by other transportation programs.
-Riders do not require a smart phone or make a reservation for the ride.
-EZ Ride staff monitors the ride and assists if required.
+In 2017, EZ Ride launched a state-wide program using Transportation Network Companies (TNCs) like Lyft and Uber to provide personalized, curb-to-curb transportation for all 18 and older riders.
+The primary goal was to serve older adults.
+Riders do not require a smartphone or make a reservation for the ride.
+EZ Ride staff monitor the ride and assist if needed.
+Riders pay an annual membership fee of \$15, ride fee based on Lyft/ Uber rates, and an administrative of \$2.50 per ride.